React: How to write UI logical test

 // To test UI after a useEffect run

-jest-react-hooks-shallow
+jest-react-hooks-shallow enzyme

 enzyme-adapter-react-16